-Hanging over the valley between Whistler and Blackcomb Mountains, the Guinness World Record-breaking Peak 2 Peak Gondola travels a whopping 4.4 kilometres/2.7 miles.
+Hanging over the valley between Whistler and Blackcomb Mountains, the Guinness World Record-breaking Peak 2 Peak Gondola travels a whopping 4.4 kilometers/2.7 miles.

-While you’re up there, you get stunning views of volcanic peaks, coastal rainforest, and long-standing glaciers.
+While you’re up there, you get stunning views of volcanic peaks, coastal rainforests, and long-standing glaciers.

-Top Tip: Wait for the glass bottomed gondola.
-It’s not overly advertised, but there are 2 going round and they are worth the extra wait time!
+Top Tip: Wait for the glass-bottomed gondola.
+It’s not overly advertised, but there are 2 going around and they are worth the extra wait time!